Soraka Build Guide by SwelteringMuffin

 - They are used to deny vision and clear enemy wards, thus giving you control over that part of the map.

-- The best way to use them is to place them in bushes where they will last long and give good information.
+- The best way to use them is to place them in brushes where they will last long and give good information.

 Farsight Alteration are wards that give vision but are visible to enemies if they spot them.

-- Keep track of the cooldown and spam these in any bush for deep vision.
+- Keep track of the cooldown and spam these in any brush for deep vision.

-- Sometimes you want to place them in bushes of your own jungle, they are more likely to last longer and you can spot enemies invading your jungle.
+- Sometimes you want to place them in brushes of your own jungle, they are more likely to last longer and you can spot enemies invading your jungle.